 OpenIO is a software company: we sell a scale-out storage solution that can manage petabytes of data, and that can be installed almost anywhere, from a computer as small as a Raspberry Pi up to piles of fat 90+ disk servers.
 Regardless of the size of the installation, the software is the same; depending on available hardware resources and end user needs, it can be configured in several cluster layouts, with different protection schemes, geo-replication, and so on.
 A single cluster can also be built out of nodes with different CPUs.
 In the lab we have a cluster made of Raspberry Pis, X86 servers, Orange Pi boards, and even a MIPS-based node.
 Yes MIPS, is not officially supported, but an engineer did it just for fun.

 When we talk about software defined and flexibility we really mean it.
 There is total separation between hardware and software, and, even though we have certified hardware partners, we have already demonstrated that we can run efficiently on anything.

 Conscience picks the best node available at the time for each operation.
-It goes further – such as, the way we organize the key space – but Conscience is ultimately what allows OpenIO SDS to run on any server and take advantage of all its resources.
+It goes further - such as, the way we organize the key space - but ConsciousGrid is ultimately what allows OpenIO to run on any server and take advantage of all its resources.

-OpenIO Software Define Storage can be installed on standard x86 (an ARM) servers.
+OpenIO Object Storage can be installed on standard x86 (an ARM) servers.
 Its characteristics give it the same set of features and best-in-class performance consistency no matter what hardware it runs on.
-At the same time OpenIO SDS needs less hardware resources and performs better than competing object stores.
+At the same time OpenIO needs less hardware resources and performs better than competing object stores.